What is the UV index today?

-Consult the UV index today to determine whether the sun exposure is safe or if precautions should be taken.
+Consult today's UV index to see whether sun exposure is safe or if precautions are needed.

 0